rheath34/GCD_Project/README.md

 variables were then transformed into a factor of 66 levels.

 average: The average for each variable(measurement_type), for each activity_description, and each subject_number was computed as a numeric value.
+If a measurement has the prefix 't' it denotes time.
+Tje 'f' is used to indicate frequency domain signals.
+The measurements were normalized and fall in the range of -1,1

 V.
 run_analysis.R